FIFA World Cup awards: FIFA Young Player Award

 The FIFA Young Player Award ("Best Young Player Award" 2006–2010) was awarded for the first time at the 2006 World Cup in Germany and given to Germany's Lukas Podolski.
 The award is given to the best player in the tournament who is at most 21 years old.
 For the 2022 World Cup, this meant that the player had to have been born on or after 1 January 2001.

 In 2006, the election took place on FIFA's official World Cup website with the help of The FIFA Technical Study Group.

 FIFA organised a survey on the Internet for users to choose the "Best Young Player" of the World Cup, between 1958 and 2002, named the best young player of each tournament.
 With 61% of the overall vote, the winner was Pelé, who finished ahead of the Peruvian Teófilo Cubillas, the best young player at Mexico 1970, and England's Michael Owen, who reached similar heights at France 98.

 The winner of the award has only been part of the winning country three times.
 Pelé in 1958, Kylian Mbappé in 2018, and Enzo Fernández in 2022.

 FIFA Fair Play Trophy

 The FIFA Fair Play Trophy is given to the team with the best record of fair play during the World Cup final tournament since 1970.
 Only teams that qualified for the second round are considered.
 The winners of this award earn the FIFA Fair Play Trophy, a diploma, a fair play medal for each player and official, and $50,000 worth of football equipment to be used for youth development.

 The appearance of the award was originally a certificate.
-From 1982 to 1990, it was a golden trophy based on Sport Billy, a football-playing cartoon character from 1982 who became an icon for FIFA Fair play.1982 Technical Report, page 222: "Sport Billy - the FIFA Fair Play Trophy" Ever since 1994, it is simply a trophy with an elegant footballer figure.
+From 1982 to 1990, it was a golden trophy based on Sport Billy, a football-playing cartoon character from 1982 who became an icon for FIFA Fair play.
+Ever since 1994, it is simply a trophy with an elegant footballer figure.
 Peru was the first nation to win the award after receiving no yellow or red cards in the 1970 FIFA World Cup held in Mexico.